LUMCMRI/mri_safety_cases/en_US/Stent1/case.md

 ## Introduction

-**Medical Request.**  MRI neck on 3T.
-Patient (man, age 50, no other MRI contra-indications) has a coronairy stent, type Omnilink (Abbott, size 10/28).
+You receive a request for an MRI of the neck on 3T for a patient (man, age 50, no other MRI contra-indications) that has a coronairy stent, type Omnilink (Abbott, size 10/28).
 This stent was placed in 2012 in another hospital.

 <br>